David Reed (comedian): The Penny Dreadfuls

 Reed is probably best known for writing and performing alongside Humphrey Ker and Thom Tuck in sketch comedy team The Penny Dreadfuls.
 They performed their Victorian sketch show across Britain, including at The Edinburgh Festival Fringe, with Aeneas Faversham in 2006, Aeneas Faversham Returns in 2007 and Aeneas Faversham Forever in 2008.

 Their radio series The Brothers Faversham was first broadcast on BBC 7 in early January 2008.
 The second series, More Brothers Faversham, was aired in October 2008 and later repeated on Radio 4.

 In 2009 they presented a broadcast for BBC Radio 4's Afternoon Play slot, Guy Fawkes.
 This covered the life of Guy Fawkes, his failed attempt to blow up Parliament and his subsequent interrogation in the Tower of London.
 Guest starring Kevin Eldon as Guy Fawkes, and also featuring Miles Jupp and Andrew Pugsley.

 In 2011 they produced another radio play, Revolution.
 This time for the prestigious Saturday Play slot.
 Set in the aftermath of The French Revolution, it starred Sally Hawkins as Marie-Therese, the only surviving daughter of Louis XVI and Marie-Antoinette, and Richard E. Grant as the villainous Robespierre.

 Film Fandango

-Since October 2011 he has co-hosted a weekly film podcast called Film Fandango for Absolute Radio with fellow comedian and partner Danielle Ward.
+In October 2011 Reed launched a weekly film podcast called Film Fandango for Absolute Radio with fellow comedian and partner Danielle Ward.
+Each episode a guest was brought on the show to discuss a new or upcoming cinema release as well as a film of his or her choosing.
+Ward continued on as a co-host of the show until October 2012, when she was replaced by Marek Larwood.
+The show continued with Absolute Radio until 2013, after which Reed and Larwood continued the podcast on their own until 2018, when Film Fandango ended with a total of 327 episodes.